Skip to main content Skip to complementary content

 Configure the visualizations on the sheet to look similar to the image below.

-Aggregated SHAP sheet in analyze mode
+Aggregated SHAP sheet in analysis mode

 Full sheet in consumption mode showing various SHAP-based visualizations.